Weggebobbles and Fruit: Vegetarianism in Ulysses

 “They say they used to give pauper children soup to change to protestants in the time of the potato blight.”

 The nourishment of a simple bowl of soup puts the eternal soul of these starving children in jeopardy, this logic concludes, resulting in a stigma against those who “took the soup” in the Famine years.
 I think it is unethical to begrudge a starving person a bowl of soup, but this persistent cultural belief illustrates the difference in material and spiritual nourishment by even a common food item.
 Rejection of protestant soup was a rejection of spiritual transformation.
-Likewise, Vegetarianism for theosophists in this era was a largely spiritual exercise, with less of a focus on animal welfare or environmental concern that accompanies modern vegetarianism.
+Likewise, Vegetarianism for theosophists in this era was a largely spiritual exercise, with less of the focus on animal welfare or environmental concern that accompanies modern vegetarianism.
 Bloom’s worldview is strongly materialist.
 Even when he tries to explain metempsychosis to Molly, he botches the explanation by explaining metamorphosis instead.
 Metempsychosis describes a spiritual transition, while metamorphosis is a physical transformation.
 Ironically, if Bloom were willing to talk to Æ rather than quip from afar, he could get the answers he seeks in relation to spiritual metempsychosis.

 In a materialist worldview, eating meat leads to a physical transformation of animals into meat which, guided through the digestive system by peristalsis, transforms into shit and exits the body to enrich the soil, as shown in the functional duty of the rat in Glasnevin Cemetery back in “Hades.”
 By placing vegetarians like Æ in opposition to the material reality of the cycles of the natural world, Joyce demonstrates their avoidance of reality.
 Depicting even the dirty and ugly parts of life was central to Joyce’s artistic vision.
 He saw Revivalist writers like Æ as out of touch with the reality of most Irish people’s lives as they buried themselves in esoteric ideas and mythological imagery.
 In Joyce’s view, their insubstantial art is reflected by their diet.
 They would rather spiritually connect with the false mimicry of nutsteak than the Truth of rumpsteak.